 Extra chords for advanced piano lead sheet reading

-If you want to read pop music lead sheets for piano, it is good to understand some of the other chord symbols you may encounter.
+If you want to read pop music lead sheets, it’s a good idea to understand some of the other chord symbols you may encounter.

 Let’s start with the suspended chord.
 A suspended chord lets you know that the third is replaced with the fourth.
 In other words, you move the middle note of the chord up one note.
 For example, if you see Csus, you’ll play C F G.